kora-projects/kora-docs/mkdocs/docs/en/documentation/kafka.md

     }
     ```

-The value in the annotation indicates from which part of the configuration file the settings should be taken.
-As far as getting the configuration is concerned - works similarly to `@ConfigSource`
+The value in the annotation indicates which part of the configuration file should be used.
+Conceptually, it is similar to `@ConfigSource`: the annotation value selects the configuration branch for a specific container.

-### Configuration { #configuration }
+### Configuration { #config-consumer }

 Configuration describes the settings of a particular `@KafkaListener` and an example for the configuration at path `kafka.someConsumer` is given below.

 Example of the complete configuration described in the `KafkaListenerConfig` class (default or example values are specified):

+In a real configuration, either `topics` or `topicsPattern` is usually specified.

 ===! ":material-code-json: `Hocon`"